waynegramlich/ezcad3/README.md

 Detailed documentation of the Python classes and associated methods is maintained by [Doxygen](http://www.doxygen.org/).
-For convenience, all of the generated Doxygen documenation is checked into the repository.
-If you want to generated Doxygen documentation locally, you need to download the program.
-I downloaded my copy via:
+For convenience, all of the generated Doxygen documentation is checked into the repository.
+If you want to generate Doxygen documentation locally, you need to download Doxygen I downloaded my copy via:

         sudo apt-get install doxygen

 ### Documentation

-In addition to this document, there is
-[Doxygen generated documentation](html/pages.html).
+At the moment, the only documentation is this document and the [Doxygen generated documentation](html/pages.html).

 ### Licensing